Fiserv/Commerce-Hub/docs/Resources/Guides/Split-Shipment.md

 - Occurs when the goods are not available for shipment at the time of the consumer’s purchase.

 <!-- theme: info -->
-> If the customer cancels their order before the last shipment, the `finalShipment` indicator is required to be sent with the [refund](?path=docs/Resources/API-Documents/Payments/Refund.md) request.
+> If the customer cancels their order before the last shipment, the `finalShipment` indicator is required to be sent with a [refund](?path=docs/Resources/API-Documents/Payments/Refund.md) or [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md) request.

 <!-- theme: warning -->
 > If the authorization timeframe has expired, a [reauthorization](?path=docs/Resources/Guides/Authorizations/Re-Auth.md) is required.